What is eCommerce? Everything you need to know [2022 guide]

 What Is an eCommerce Website?

-An eCommerce website is a virtual storefront that facilitates transactions via the means of funds and data transfer over the internet.
-It utilizes a platform, database, and payment gateway to function effectively.
+An eCommerce website is a virtual storefront facilitating transactions via funds and data transfer over the Internet.
+Since this depends on electronic data interchange, it must use a platform, database, and payment gateway to function effectively.
+Security features are also table stakes.

 1. Business to business (B2B)

 In this model, an eCommerce store sells products and/or services to another business.
-For instance, Chocomize sells customized chocolates and corporate gifts to businesses looking to express their gratitude for their clients.
+For instance, Chocomize sells customized chocolates and corporate gifts to companies looking to express their gratitude for their clients.

 2. Business to consumer (B2C)

 In B2C, an eCommerce business sells products and/or services directly to consumers.
-A good example of this is Nearly Natural.
-The artificial floral retailer sells plants, flowers, and baskets directly to the end-user, with no middle person involved in the process.
+An excellent example of this is Nearly Natural.
+The artificial floral retailer sells plants, flowers, and baskets directly to the end customer, with no middle person involved in the process.
+This form is sometimes also referred to as DTC, meaning "direct to consumer," though hybrid models have also become popular among retail companies after the high-profile struggles of some strictly DTC brands in the 2010s.

 3. Consumer to consumer (C2C)

 In C2C eCommerce, a consumer sells a good and/or service to another consumer.
-One individual may use a platform like eBay to sell or auction goods to another person.
+One individual may use a marketplace platform like eBay or Etsy to sell or auction goods to another person.
+Online auctions have remained a popular way of selling goods between consumers.

 4. Consumer to business (C2B)